Digital-Working-Group/pii-splicing-redaction/README.md

 10. [Citations](#citations)

 # About Redacting PII
 See `app/main.py` and `app/redact_pii.py` for examples.
-Both will produce the same output given the same input, but `app/main.py` is written to use arguments passed with flags and `app/redact_pii.py` uses keyword arguments.
+Both will produce the same output given the same input, but `app/main.py` is written as a command line interface (CLI) and `app/redact_pii.py` uses keyword arguments via a programmatic interface.
+Please see the [CLI](#running-this-tool-command-line-interface-cli) and [progammatic interface](#running-this-tool-programmatic-interface) instructions respectively.

 The tool expects the text to be redacted in plain text format.
-Extracted entities and redacted text is output in JSON format.
+Extracted entities and redacted text are outputted in JSON format.

 Output files are named after the input text file, but with the extension changed from `.txt` to `.json`.
 For example, if the input file was named `story1.txt`, then the output file name would be `story1.json`.

 # Installation
 ## Without Docker
 These scripts require at least Python version 3.8 or later.
-Check your Python version:
+Check your Python version via this command:
 ```sh
 python --version
 ```

-Install Ollama according to [the official instructions](https://ollama.com/download)
+Install Ollama according to [the official instructions.](https://ollama.com/download)
-1. Install Ollama for your OS.
+1. Install Ollama for your OS (operating system).
 2. Add the folder containing ollama.exe to your Environment Variables.
     - On Windows: (Windows Key -> Edit environment variables for your account).
 Edit Path -> New -> Enter the path.
 3. Verify your installation with the command:
 ```sh
 ollama --version
 ```
-See the section Models below for more information on model compatibility.
+See the [Models](#models) section below for more information on model compatibility.

 The requirements.txt file can be used to install the necessary libraries to a virtual environment without Docker.